MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 ---
-title: "Use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint and OneDrive" f1.keywords:
+title: "Use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint" f1.keywords:
 - NOCSH
 ms.author: kyrachurney